michaelgruenstaeudl/BioinformaticsCourse_Fall2025/doc/04_GenBank_data_mining_with_edirect.md

 ```
 # Defining a search query that also uses PROP (i.e., properties)
 # and FKEY (i.e., feature keys):

-# This query would search for any complete bacterial genome
+# Note: The query searches for any complete bacterial genome
 # published in 2023 that has a replication origin specified
 MYQUERY="gbdiv_bct[PROP] \
          AND complete genome[TITLE] \